zuhao/zuhao.github.io/_posts/2013-09-09-plotrb-example-bar.md

 puts vis.generate_spec(:pretty)
 ```

-To see it in action, take a look at this [js fiddle](http://jsfiddle.net/zuhao/sL77a/).
+To see it in action, take a look at this [demo](http://bl.ocks.org/zuhao/6662333).